remind101/tugboat/README.md

 # Shipr

-Shipr is a REST API and AngularJS client for deploying Git repositories.
-You give it a url to a Git repository and some config vars to set, and it will clone the repository, then run ./script/deploy within that repository, passing along the config vars as environment variables.
+Shipr is a REST API and AngularJS client for deploying GitHub repositories using the [GitHub deployments api](http://developer.github.com/v3/repos/deployments/).

 ![](https://s3.amazonaws.com/ejholmes.github.com/Sl3ye.png)

 ## What happens?

+1. You trigger a deploy via github (`POST https://api.github.com/repos/remind101/shipr/deployments`)
-1. You send a post request to `/api/deploys` with the repository and the config vars
+2. GitHub sends Shipr a POST request with the deployment event.
 2. The app spins up a [deploy worker](./workers/deploy.worker) on Iron.io
 3. The worker runs the [deploy script](./bin/deploy), which:
    1. Clones the repository